Madprofe55or/7-Wonders-Duel/README.md

 2. Take a closer look at world and gameplayingstate classes

 POLISHING PLAN:
-1. Use symbols instead of text to represent resources
+1. Use symbols instead of text to represent resources - will have to discuss just tried doing it for Wood.
+Think that text looks better for the resources.
+JP.
 2. Music and sounds - STARTED
 3. Card movement, dealing at beginning of game
 4. Helper cards AND PTs shown in cardpickerstate